The Tennessee Alcohol Beverage Commission (TABC) for Staff and Owners

 By following these best practices, you’ll stay compliant and avoid costly fines or penalties.

-TABC is for Alcohol Servers and Bartenders
+TABC is for the Community and Businesses in TN

 By enrolling in an approved TABC training course, you’ll gain the knowledge needed to serve alcohol responsibly, stay compliant, and protect your job or business.